 How To Shoot Food Photography On Location + Tips From Professional Food Photographers

 When photographing on location, there are four main aspects to consider, including:

-1. Capture the atmosphere
+• Capturing the atmosphere

-2. Styling with props that link to food & environment
+• Styling with props that link to food & environment

-3. Taking angled photos
+• Taking angled photos

-4. Using location lighting
+• Using location lighting

-Taking a variety of angles
+Taking a Variety of Angles

+How To Shoot Food Photography On Location + Tips From Professional Food Photographers